|

 to be the Head Drum for many events and pow wows in the past.

-From time to time we still enjoy sitting in with other groups
+From time to time, we still enjoy sitting in with other groups

 and singing gourd dance or round dance songs.

-Dance and music has always played an important role in Plains
+Historically American Indian dance and music has always played

-Indian cultures.
-Among these Tribal traditions were summer
+an important role in Plains Indian cultures.
+Among these Tribal

-gatherings of ceremonial and social dances.
-Also, in many
+traditions were summer gatherings of ceremonial and social

-Tribes warrior society dances were held to honor and insure
+dances.
+Also, in many Tribes warrior society dances were hosted

-the safety of their members.
+and held to honor and insure the safety of their members.

-the end of World War II with the return of Indian soldiers
+At the end of World War II with the return of Indian soldiers

 from abroad, the warrior society dances of the past century